 Photo credit: Porsche AG

 Hoffman decisively fell on his face on his "Continental" recommendation.
 With his knowing the U.S. auto market as well as he should have, and being as clever of a businessman as he seems, his mistake is very oddly out of character.
 To his positive credit, the "Speedster" model of the 356 he recommended Ferry create is selling well.
-The Speedster is a no frills, paired down version of the 356 that is only available as a roadster---no roof.
-The price point was also reduced compared to the standard 356 adding to the car's appeal.
+The Speedster is a no frills, paired down version of the 356.
+It has a removeable windscreen for racing purposes, a spartan top and only soft flaps for side windows.
+The price point was also reduced compared to the standard 356 adding to the car's appeal just as Hoffman intended.

 1955 - The “Carrera” was another named 356 model introduced as an upgrade option.
 Improved performance was supplied by a Fuhrmann 4-cam engine, the engine created for the Porsche 550 race car.
 After January 1956, apart from the “Speedster” and “Carrera” names, 356 models were no longer named.
 In all, the 356 was created in 4 main versions, the Original / Prototype, A, B, and C models.